Olivia Longott

 Olivia Theresa Longott (born February 15, 1981) is an American R&B singer.
 She is best known for performing with the hip hop group G-Unit and also formerly known as a cast member on the VH1 reality television series Love & Hip Hop: New York.

 Early life

 Olivia Theresa Longott was born on February 15, 1981, in Brooklyn, New York.
 Longott is of mixed Indian, Jamaican, and Cuban descent.
-She studied music at Bayside High School, in Queens and at Five Towns College in Dix Hills, New York.
-She began her performing career in her teenage years.

 Career

 J Records (2000–2004)

 In 2000, Olivia became the first artist signed to Clive Davis' J Records.
 Her self-titled debut album Olivia was released in 2001 and featured the singles "Bizounce" which made #15 on the charts, and "Are U Capable".
 The album debuted at No. 55 on the Billboard 200.